Portbou in the 1940s Archive Marian Román, Portbou

 Spain has been laid waste, the prisons crammed with opponents of Franco.
 The detention of emigrants passing through on their way to America is not the declared aim of Francoism.
 The combined pressure of the Allies, such as Great Britain and America and the war situation also has an effect.
 Nevertheless, the Nazis have a strong influence on Franco.
 The secret police (Gestapo) is present in Spain, there are close relations between them and the Spanish police, the Miranda de Ebro internment camp is run for some time by Paul Winzer, a member of the SS.
 The Gestapo has a secret office in Portbou:

-Close The Gestapo office masquerading as business premises was on the Rambla.
+The Gestapo office masquerading as business premises was on the Rambla.
 It operated in concert with local officials to keep a close watch on the border.
 Everybody knew about it, but nobody said anything because a climate of fear and despair prevailed in Portbou.

 Similarly the Salazar dictatorship in Portugal: they checked and supervised refugees, but hardly ever hindered their transit.
 After Germany’s defeat many Nazis escaped to Spain (10➘).